-A survey of the theory, methodology, and practical applications of analysis of variance (ANOVA).
-Topics will include: one-factor and two-factor ANOVA; multiple comparisons; two-factor and three-factor balanced factorial designs with interactions; random, fixed and mixed-effect models; contrasts and confounding; and the regression approach to ANOVA.
-Prerequisite: STAT 380
+Theory, methodology, and practical applications of analysis of variance (ANOVA).
+Topics will include: one-factor and two-factor ANOVA; multiple comparisons; two-factor and three- factor balanced factorial designs with interactions; random, fixed and mixed-effect models; contrasts and confounding; and the regression approach to ANOVA.